5. Electronics production¶

 This week we made an in-circuit programmer.
 Here are the different steps taken to arrive at the final product

-Group assignment : Characterize the design rules for your PCB production process
+Group assignement : Characterize the design rules for your PCB production process

 Individual assignment : Make an in-circuit programmer by milling and stuffing the PCB, test it, then optionally try other PCB processes

 - Find and save a png image of your traces and outline